How To Prune Trees Safely By Yourself

 Any branches that are damaged, whether it’s by a storm, lightning strike, or other types of events, should be removed.
 They still consume valuable nutrients that are better distributed to other branches, and they can be a safety hazard for people who walk under them.
 This is especially true for damaged branches that are already hanging and waiting to fall.

 If you’re not sure when to prune damaged branches, you can consult with a professional tree lopper.
-In most cases, they’ll suggest to trim tree branches that are damaged automatically.
+In most cases, they’ll suggest trimming tree branches that are damaged automatically.

 3. Shape the tree as desired.